listener-js/listener/README.md

 Make it easy to connect listener functions to each other.

-Incorporate a readable identifier system for programmatic context.
+Incorporate a readable identifier system for programmatic context and debugging.

 ## Install